-Ale and Glen rented a 678 square foot flat in downtown Raleigh, N.C.
-They rented it several years.
+Ale and Glen rented a 678-square-foot flat in downtown Raleigh, N.C.
+They rented it for several years.
 Both at the age of 24 decided it was time to buy a house for more room.
-Their parents chipped in with some cash to help them reach the 20 percent down payment, says Ryan Fitzgerald, owner and realtor at Raleigh Realty.
+Their parents chipped in with some cash to help them reach the 20 percent down payment, says Ryan Fitzgerald, owner, and realtor at Raleigh Realty.

 Homeownership same price as rent

 David and Stacey felt like they were throwing money away as renters and didn’t have much living space.

 “After getting married in October, we didn’t want to start our family in a small two-bedroom apartment,” the couple says.

 Jason Lerner, vice president, and area development manager of George Mason Mortgage LLC, Ellicott City, Md., was able to help them get a loan to buy a new townhome in Halethorpe, Md., for $232,000.
 Their monthly conventional loan payment is $1,450, only $50 more than their rent.
 The home has three bedrooms, 2.5 bathrooms, and a fully finished basement.